Asynchronous RIS-assisted Localization: A Comprehensive Analysis of Fundamental Limits: The Impact of Each Part of the Cascaded Channel on the Fundamental Limits

 The schematic diagrams of Case1 and Case 2 in both spatial domain and frequency domain are shown in Figs. \ref{Fig.focuscases}(a)-(d).
 In Case 1, the RIS with coefficient $\boldsymbol{\phi}_{t_1}$ focuses the signal from the focus point $\mathbf{p}_\mathrm{U}$ to different antennas at different time slots.
 Therefore, all $N_\mathrm{B}$ antennas receive the signal with the maximum SNR in this case.
 The situation in Case 2 is similar, the SNR of the received signal at each sub-carrier is maximized.
-However, the EFIM $\mathbf{\bar{J}}_{\mathrm{E}}(\boldsymbol{\eta })=\mathbf{0}$ in the two cases, which means that it is impossible to obtain any information about the direction and the distance of the UE, that is, the position of the UE cannot be estimated.
+However, the EFIM $\mathbf{\bar{J}}_{\mathrm{E}}(\boldsymbol{\eta })\approx\mathbf{0}$ in the two cases, which means that we can barely obtain any information about the direction and the distance of the UE, that is, the position of the UE cannot be effectively estimated.
 The maximum received SNR, which usually means optimal communication performance, but leads to the worst localization performance in the two cases.
-The intuitive understanding of this result is that, in the asynchronous scenario, the position information of the UE is provided only by the spherical wavefront sensed by the RIS.
-Therefore, estimating the position related parameters (namely $d_{\mathrm{RU}}$, $\varphi _{\mathrm{RU}}$ and $\theta _{\mathrm{RU}}$) all relies on the phase differences at different RIS elements caused by these parameters.
+The intuitive understanding of this result is that, when the unknown synchronization mismatch and the shadowing effect attenuation exist, the position information of the UE is provided only by the spherical wavefront sensed by the RIS.
+Therefore, estimating the position related parameters (namely $d_{\mathrm{RU}}$, $\varphi _{\mathrm{RU}}$ and $\theta _{\mathrm{RU}}$) all relies on the phase differences and the amplitude differences at different RIS elements caused by these parameters.
 The focusing scheme, which achieves the maximum SNR (or equivalently the maximum RIS gain) by aligning the received signal at all RIS elements when observed either at each BS antenna in Case 1 or at each sub-carrier in Case 2, makes the phase differences vanish.
-Thus the position related parameters are unable to be estimated and the UE cannot be localized in these circumstances. \begin{remark} In practical situations, we can get the signal from all antennas and sub-carries in a single time slot and usually the UE does not locate exactly at the focusing point (as shown in Figs. \ref{Fig.focuscases}(e)-(f)), which makes the EFIM $\mathbf{\bar{J}}_{\mathrm{E}}(\boldsymbol{\eta })\succ\mathbf{0}$.
-However, what we want to reveal in Proposition \refeq{prop.3} is that the localization performance could be degraded with the increase of the received SNR, as will be verified in Section \ref{sec:numerical results}.
-In other words, maximizing the RIS gain, which ensures better communication performance, is not always a good objective for the asynchronous localization.
-Further study is required on investigating how to efficiently set the RIS configuration to achieve an optimal localization performance in this scenario. \end{remark}
+The remaining amplitude differences information is not sufficient to effectively locate the UE because the amplitude differences across an array are far less significant compared with the phase differences.
+Thus the position related parameters cannot be effectively estimated in these circumstances. \begin{remark} In practical situations, we can get the signal from all antennas and sub-carries in a single time slot and usually the UE does not locate exactly at the focusing point (as shown in Figs. \ref{Fig.focuscases}(e)-(f)), which makes the EFIM $\mathbf{\bar{J}}_{\mathrm{E}}(\boldsymbol{\eta })\succ\mathbf{0}$.
+However, what we want to reveal in Proposition \refeq{prop.4} is that the localization performance could be degraded with the increase of the received SNR, as will be verified in Section \ref{sec:numerical results}.
+In other words, maximizing the RIS gain, which ensures better communication performance, is not always a good objective for the asynchronous RIS-assisted localization.
+Besides, as will be shown in Section \ref{sec:numerical results}, this conclusion still holds when the multi-paths between the BS and the RIS cannot be ignored.
+Further study is required on investigating how to efficiently set the RIS configuration to achieve an optimal localization performance in this scenario.
+Some insights are provided in Section \ref{sec:V-C}. \end{remark}